yelu-git/hopgd/README.md

 ### Contact

-Contact me: ye.lu@northwestern.edu, if you have any questions.
+Contact me: yelu@umbc.edu, if you have any questions.

 We would like to acknowledge Dr. Shuai Chen for his help in the database generation for our work.